This is an example TSM node configuration file.

 #SessionToken = ""

-# protocol to disable it.
-In the following n denotes the total number of players and t is the
+# disable it.
+In the following n denotes the total number of players and t is the security threshold.

 #[SEPH18S]